adamterahai/terabox-mod/README.md

-# terabox-mod
-This is a repository with resources, tutorials, and tools related to TeraBox Mod APK.
-Visit my website [theterabx.com](https://theterabx.com) for more details.
+# TeraBox Mod APK Resources

+Welcome to the TeraBox Mod APK repository!
+Find tutorials, guides, and tools related to TeraBox.

+For more detailed information, visit my website [theterabx.com](https://theterabx.com).

+Feel free to explore the repository for more content!